KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ![](google-maps-and-trends/google-trends-united-methodist-catholic-presbyterian-baptist.jpg)

 ## Increasing United Methodist Membership in Developing Countries

+During that same time, membership in Africa and Asia grew significantly.

 According to the [2012 United Methodist State of the Church Report](http://s3.amazonaws.com/Website_Properties/state-of-the-church/documents/2012-state-of-the-church-report.PDF), though membership is on the decline in the United States, between 2000 and 2010, membership has gone up 25% worldwide, due to skyrocketing membership in parts of Africa and the Philippines.